Arie2021jw/SQL_SERVER-String-Manipulation/README.md

 2) Convert delimited lists by commas into lists to use on IN clause
 3) Create delimited lists by commas from table rows
 4) Parsing through a string to retrieve each character on a different row
-5) Parsing through a string while changing the parameters of Function SUBSTRING
+5) Parsing through a string while changing the parameters of SUBSTRING function
-6) Sorting a column having mixed Alphanumeric values
+6) Sorting a column having mixed AlphaNumeric values
 7) Sorting a column having strings having only letters